 A Sample Car Insurance Cancellation Letter

-What?
+What does that mean?
 You can’t remember the last time you wrote a formal letter.
 Don’t worry!
 We’ve done all the thinking for you.

 Why do some insurers require written notice of cancellation?
-Well, your auto insurance policy is an official contract: a legal agreement between you and the insurance company that protects you against financial loss in the event of an accident, bad weather or theft.
+Well, your auto insurance policy is an official contract: a legal agreement between you and the insurance company that protects you against financial loss in the event of an accident, bad weather, or theft.

 That’s a big deal.
-It means that your insurance company actually can’t cancel your policy, if it’s been in effect for more than 60 days.
+It means that your insurance company actually can’t cancel your policy if it’s been in effect for more than 60 days.
 The exception is if you do something major to break the terms of the contract, such as not paying the premium, committing insurance fraud, lying on your application, or getting your license suspended.
 Your insurer also can decide not to renew your policy after the term ends.

 Otherwise, only you have the power to cancel your policy.
-Some insurance companies will accept a phone call or an email as sufficient notice of policy cancellation, but others still want that letter — signed, stamped and mailed.
+Some insurance companies will accept a phone call or an email as sufficient notice of policy cancellation, but others still want that letter — signed, stamped, and mailed.
 Here’s how to write it.

 How to Write a Car Insurance Cancellation Letter

 Step 1.
 Make sure you have your new policy all lined up.
 You don’t want any lapse in coverage when you’re switching car insurance companies.
 As little as one day or a week without insurance is a red flag to insurers, who may raise your rates in the future because of that lapse.
 Even if you don’t have a car at the moment, or you’re not driving for some other reason, you want to stay insured.